Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Detailed data descriptions extended results per task

 The imagery has a ground-sample distance (GSD) of 3.7m and an orthorectified pixel size of 3m.
 The data comes from Planet's Flock 2 satellites in both sun-synchronous and ISS orbits and was collected between January 1, 2016 and February 1, 2017.
 All of the scenes come from the Amazon basin which includes Brazil, Peru, Uruguay, Colombia, Venezuela, Guyana, Bolivia, and Ecuador.
 There are a total of 17 different labels.
 Out of those, 4 labels correspond to weather: Clear, Cloudy, Partly Cloudy, Haze.
 The rest of the (13) labels correspond to land: Habitation, Bare Ground, Cultivation, Agriculture, Blow Down, Conventional Mine, Selective Logging, Slash Burn, Artisanal Mine, Blooming, Primary, Water, and None.

 The dataset only has the train set publicly available and we use that to generate train, test and validation splits (Figure~\ref{fig:planetuas_multilabel_distribution}).

 Detailed results for all pre-trained models are shown on Table~\ref{tab:pre-trained_planetuas_multilabel} and for all the models learned from scratch are presented on Table~\ref{tab:scratch_planetuas_multilabel}.
-The best performing model is the pre-trained MLPMixer model.
+The best performing model is the pre-trained Swin Transformer model.
 The results on a class level are show on Table~\ref{tab:perclass_planetuas_multilabel} along with a confusion matrix on Figure~\ref{fig:planetuas_confusionmatrix}.